telerik/justmock-docs/basic-usage/arrange-act-assert.md

     order.Fill(warehouse)
   {{endregion}}

-Next we need to ensure that our order was actually filled meaning that the warehouse really had inventory of 2 cameras.
+Once we have executed the desired action, we need to ensure that it has been completed successfully and our order was actually filled, meaning that the warehouse really had inventory of 2 cameras.

 ## Assert

-We will use the __Assert__ class from Microsoft.VisualStudio.TestTools.UnitTesting namespace (found in Microsoft.VisualStudio.QualityTools.UnitTestFramework assembly – automatically added as a reference from Visual Studio while creating a Test Project) to ensure that the IsFilled property of the order is set to true.
+We will use the __Assert__ class from Microsoft.VisualStudio.TestTools.UnitTesting namespace (found in Microsoft.VisualStudio.QualityTools.UnitTestFramework assembly – automatically added as a reference from Visual Studio while creating a Test Project) to ensure that the `IsFilled` property of the order is set to `true`.

   #### __[C#]__